Prosecutors seek 7 to 9 years in prison for Trump ally Roger Stone

-Federal prosecutors on Monday asked a judge to sentence long-time Trump associate Roger Stone to 7 to 9 years in prison after he was in November convicted of making false statements, witness tampering, and obstruction.
+Federal prosecutors Monday on asked a judge to sentence longtime Trump associate Roger Stone to seven to nine years in prison after he was convicted in November of making false statements, witness tampering and obstruction.

 The request was made in a sentencing memorandum filed Monday by prosecutors in Washington, D.C.